Website Statement and FAQs

 No, it will not affect these things.
 No personal data was corrupted or deleted as part of the security incident.
 Your application and enrolment will not be affected by this situation.

-The attack happened in May, why are you only telling people now?
+The attack happened in May 2020, why are you only telling people in July and August 2020?